INTERNSHIPS

 During this 7-week program, interns will be introduced to the fields of paleontology, geosciences, museum science, and science communication.
 Interns will work with museum staff and mentors to learn skills in fossil preparation, collections management, and curation.
 Students will also be provided an opportunity to participate in a summer research project.
 In addition, weekly field trips to other science institutions and universities will provide students an opportunity to meet and learn about career paths from professionals currently in the field.

-As part of the program, interns and mentors will be provided an opportunity to attend the Geological Society of America annual meeting in Fall 2023 to present the results of their research project.
-Following the program, ACCESS alumni will be offered continued support through check-ins and other networking opportunities.
+As part of the program, interns and mentors will be provided an opportunity to attend the Geological Society of America annual meeting in Fall 2024.
+Following the program, ACCESS alumni will be offered continued community support through check-ins and other networking opportunities.

 Read full internship description.